marekpistorius/xfce-nameday-plugin/README.md

 What is it?
 ===========

-Xfce panel's plugin for show namedays.
+Xfce's panel's plugin for show namedays.
-It is Inspired by (GdH, J. Nekvasila) applet for Gnome2

 Installation
 ============
 ./autogen.sh --prefix=/usr/
 make
-make install (as root/with sudo)
+make install # (Note: root/with sudo/SU)

 How to report bugs?
 ===================